 Work programs are available to students who demonstrate financial need.
 Highlights include:

-- more than 670 jobs on campus
+- More than 1250 jobs on campus throughout the year

-- positions range from administrative support, customer service and athletic coordinators to research support
+- Positions range from administrative support, customer service and athletic coordinators to research support

 Parents and family are often the first resource that many students turn to in order to fund their university education.
 Families often pre-arrange Registered Education Saving Plans to help cover the cost of a student’s education.

-In the event that you do not qualify for government financial assistance, commercial loans (available through your personal banking institution) might be an option worth consideration.
+In the event that you do not qualify for government financial assistance, commercial loans (available through your personal banking institution) might be an option worth considering.
 For more information on these types of loans, please visit your local credit union’s or personal financial institution’s website.